Police seek clues to gunman’s Toronto rampage

 Toronto has long prided itself as being one of the safest big cities in the world.

-“We were so used to living in a city where these things didn’t happen,” the Toronto mayor said.
+“We were so used to living in a city where these things didn’t happen and as we saw them going on in the world around us (we) thought they couldn’t happen here,” Mayor John Tory said.
 “This is an attack against innocent families and our entire city.”

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.